SumoLogic/sumologic-documentation/docs/manage/manage-subscription/create-manage-orgs-service-providers.md

 <img src={useBaseUrl('img/cse/status.png')} alt="status" />

-## Monitor credits quota and usage
+## Monitor credits allocation and usage

 This section has information about how you can monitor credit allocations and consumption across all your orgs, and for each child org.